Logical Reasoning Tests: 2023 Guide for Logic Tests

 Logical reasoning tests are a form of aptitude test commonly used during the recruitment process, especially in the corporate sector; investment banks, law firms, consultancies or accountancy firms, for example.

-These psychometric tests aim to provide insight into your mental agility.
+These logical aptitude tests aim to provide insight into your mental agility.

 They most often require the interpretation and manipulation of statements, numbers, shapes and patterns.

-The tests require the ability to calmly approach an abstract problem.
+The logical tests require the ability to calmly approach an abstract problem.

 Questions will test candidates in a variety of ways but you may be asked to: